connection-lost/Intro-to-Open-Source/lab2.md

 Microsoft's .Net platform is created to encourage people to adapt.
 MIT license have ralatively loose limit, which make developer easier and safer and easier to use the existing .Net resource.

 ##6.
 Think of an example project.
 Pick a license (as a group) using the LICENSE chooser by Github.
-Example project: Shuttle Tracker for RPI
-License chooser gives: MIT License
+Example project: A game maker engine called Flappy Bird Maker License chooser gives: MIT license

 ##7.
 Read these licenses GPL, LGPL and Apache/BSD and discuss which one will be better - for a developer, for a company and for the common good - write 5 to 10 sentences.
 GPL is better for companies.
 It allows companies to charge for their compiled code, while still delivering the source code to the open community.
 The community has to obey the same or higher version of GPL while using the code, which discourages others to use their code in other ways more freely.